mholloway1290/classshare/README.md

-this is used for sharing code develop by WOBC class 501
+This is used for sharing code develop by WOBC class 501.